-Overview of K-12 Educational Administration Programs
+Overview of Educational Leadership Programs

-The K-12 Educational Administration program:
+The Educational Leadership program:

-- requires a week-long orientation, usually in July, which introduces candidates to values of community, service, integrated life, and human dignity, which permeate all department programming. - offers North American Division of SDA K-12 Educational Administration certification with endorsements as principal, supervisor of instruction, and superintendent of schools. - offers MA, EdS, EdD, and PhD degree options. - has some variation in tuition costs based on degree taken. - provides strong distance education options so that candidates do not have to move to campus to complete their graduate education. - utilizes excellent Andrews University online resources which allow the delivery of D2L web-based courses, excellent online library resources, and effective technology-enabled communication. - shares excellent faculty and staff who provide effective advising, quality distance education, and communication. - evaluates candidates on the basis of 9 standards, and requires them to evidence that they meet the standards by writing a comprehensive examination and/or creating a portfolio that is orally presented and successfully defended. - has doctoral options which require extensive research competency and a dissertation. - is designed around online course work that prepares administrators to serve in K-12 educational institutions. - covers traditional topics like educational administration, vision, supervision, finance, human resources and staff development, facilities, community and public relations, ethics, law and policy, technology, research, and philosophy. - builds its community around extensive online courses and a mentored internship which require interaction and regular communication. - requires some visitation to campus. - is designed to prepare leaders for creative and ethical service to others. - operates under the School of Education and School of Graduate Studies policies, procedures, and protocols.
+- requires a week-long orientation, usually in July, which introduces candidates to values of community, service, integrated life, and human dignity, which permeate all department programming. - offers North American Division of SDA K-12 Educational Leadership certification with endorsements as principal, supervisor of instruction, and superintendent of schools. - offers MA, EdS, EdD, and PhD degree options. - has some variation in tuition costs based on degree taken. - provides strong distance education options so that candidates do not have to move to campus to complete their graduate education. - utilizes excellent Andrews University online resources which allow the delivery of Moodle web-based courses, excellent online library resources, and effective technology-enabled communication. - shares excellent faculty and staff who provide effective advising, quality distance education, and communication. - evaluates candidates on the basis of 9 standards, and requires them to evidence that they meet the standards by writing a comprehensive examination and/or creating a portfolio that is orally presented and successfully defended. - has doctoral options which require extensive research competency and a dissertation. - is designed around online course work that prepares administrators to serve in K-12 educational institutions. - covers traditional topics like educational leadership, vision, supervision, finance, human resources and staff development, facilities, community and public relations, ethics, law and policy, technology, research, and philosophy. - builds its community around extensive online courses and a mentored internship which require interaction and regular communication. - requires some visitation to campus. - is designed to prepare leaders for creative and ethical service to others. - operates under the School of Education and School of Graduate Studies policies, procedures, and protocols.

-K-12 Educational Administration Certificates and Degree Programs
+Educational Leadership Certificates and Degree Programs

-There are five levels of study in K-12 educational administration:
+There are five levels of study in K-12 educational leadership: